nampham720/csci3055u-project-template/README.md

 //20
 //10
 ```
 This is called **shadowing**.
 The same declaration for variable x can have two differents value because they belong to different scopes.
-While the first `x = 10` is a global variable, `let x = 20` belongs to `myFunc()`'s scope and only functions under the value of 20 inside `myFunc()`.
+While the first `let x = 10` is a global variable, `let x = 20` belongs to `myFunc()`'s scope and only functions under the value of 20 inside `myFunc()`.
 Once the scope is terminated, `x` goes back to its default value (= 10). <br />

 **Namespace** plays an important role in differing scopes.
 Two items with same name but different values will cause en error if they are located in the same namespace.
 ```swift
 var x = 4
 var x = 6 // error
 ```
 An error is thrown because the variable `x = 4` has been declared by default in the top-level scope, _user_ namespace, and has been reserved a place in the memory.
-Declaring another variable `x = 6` with the same name, in the same namespace and scope, will "confuse" the compiler at deciding which value to choose.
+Declaring another variable `x = 6` with the same name, in the same namespace and scope, will "confuse" the compiler to decide which value to choose.
 ### System type: Static and Dynamic
 Swift is believed static because Compiler has the ability to detect error at the _compile time_. <br />